BasThomas/basthomas.github.io/_posts/2024-09-27-optimizing-assistive-technology.md

 survey, and it was an example where I ran into issues trying to optimize for both VoiceOver and Voice Control, _because_ the two systems lean on each other.

-# Building a component to have users fill in a survey.
+# Building a survey component

 Based on certain conditions, we'd show a cell that would show a title, a description, and two buttons: one to launch the survey, and another to dismiss